This information applies to you if you work with, or care for, children and young people in an employed or voluntary capacity.

 Children and Families Act 2014

-This is a new act, which amongst other things, aims to gives greater protection to vulnerable children.
+This act, amongst other things, aims to gives greater protection to vulnerable children.

 The national definition of domestic violence and abuse has recently been widened to include those aged 16-17.
 Although this is not a legislative change, it is intended that the new definition sends a clear message to victims about what does constitute domestic violence and abuse.
 Locally, every service is expected to review its guidance and policies on domestic violence and abuse to reflect the change in definition.